romeOz/docker-postgresql/README.md

 `REPLICATION_PASS`: Set a specific replication password for the master instance (default "replica").

-`PG_TRUST_LOCALNET`: Sset this env variable to true to enable a line in the pg_hba.conf file to trust samenet.
+`PG_TRUST_LOCALNET`: Set this env variable to true to enable a line in the pg_hba.conf file to trust samenet.
 This can be used to connect from other containers on the same host without authentication (default "false").

 `PG_SSLMODE`: Set this env variable to "require" to enable encryption and "verify-full" for verification (default "disable").